 A player should shuffle his or her deck using multiple methods.
-Patterned pile-shuffling alone is not sufficient.
+Patterned pile-shuffling is only allowed at the start of a game.
 Any manipulation, weaving, or stacking prior to randomization is acceptable, as long as the deck is thoroughly shuffled afterwards.